General Dynamics F-111 Aardvark: Tactical Fighter Experimental

 The two services could agree only on swing-wing, two-seat, twin-engined design features.
 The USAF wanted a tandem-seat aircraft for low-level penetration ground attack, while the Navy wanted a shorter, high-altitude interceptor with side-by-side seating to allow the pilot and radar operator to share the radar display.
 Also, the USAF wanted the aircraft designed for 7.33 g with Mach 2.5 speed at altitude and Mach 1.2 speed at low level with an approximate length of 70 ft.
 The Navy had less strenuous requirements: 6 g with Mach 2 speed at altitude and high subsonic speed (about Mach 0.9) at low level with a length of 56 ft.
 The Navy also wanted the aircraft with a nose large enough for a 48 in diameter radar dish.

-McNamara developed a basic set of requirements for TFX based largely on the USAF's requirements and, on 1 September 1961, ordered the USAF to develop it.
-Nevertheless, a request for proposals (RFP) for the TFX was provided to industry in October 1961.
+McNamara developed a basic set of requirements for TFX based largely on the USAF's requirements, and on 1 September 1961, ordered the USAF to develop it.
+Nevertheless, a request for proposals for the TFX was provided to industry in October 1961.
 In December, proposals were received from Boeing, General Dynamics, Lockheed, McDonnell, North American, and Republic.
 The evaluation group found all the proposals lacking, but Boeing and General Dynamics were selected to submit enhanced designs.
 Boeing's proposal was recommended by the selection board in January 1962, with the exception of the engine, which was not considered acceptable.
 The board also directed alterations to radar and missile storage and a switch from ejection seats to a crew-escape capsule.
 Both companies provided updated proposals in April 1962.
 USAF reviewers favored Boeing's offering, while the Navy found both submissions unacceptable for its operations.
 Two more rounds of updates to the proposals were conducted, and the board eventually recommended the Boeing design.

 But in November 1962, McNamara selected General Dynamics' proposal due to its greater commonality between USAF and Navy versions.
 The Boeing aircraft shared less than half of the major structural components.
 On 21 December 1962, General Dynamics signed the TFX contract.
 A congressional investigation into the procurement process was conducted, but did not change the selection.
 On 1 May 1964, the definitized contract was issued for the program, including flight testing, spares, ground equipment, training devices, static and fatigue test data, and the production of an initial 23 F-111 aircraft; it was structured as a fixed-price incentive-fee (FPIF) contract with a ceiling price of $529 million, along with provisions for deficiency correction among other operational clauses and performance criteria.